arithran/vim-delete-hidden-buffers/README.md

 ## Usage
 	:DeleteHiddenBuffers

-## Add the following to your .vimrc to bind a key like F5
+### If you really like it, add the following to your .vimrc to bind a key like F5
 	nnoremap <F5> :DeleteHiddenBuffers<CR>

 ## Installation